zopefoundation/zc.zk/src/zc/zk/README.txt

     This attribute can be used to call the lower-level API provided by the ``zookeeper`` extension.

+``import_tree(text[, path='/'[, trim[, acl[, dry_run]]]])``
+    Create tree nodes by importing a textual tree representation.

+    text
+       A textual representation of the tree.

+    path
+       The path at which to create the top-level nodes.

+    trim
+       Boolean, defaulting to false, indicating whether nodes not in the textual representation should be removed.

+    acl
+       An access control-list to use for imported nodes.
+If not specifuied, then full access is allowed to everyone.

+    dry_run
+       Boolean, defaulting to false, indicating whether to do a dry run of the import, without applying any changes.

+``export_tree(path[, include_ephemeral])``
+    Export a tree to a text representation.

+    path
+      The path to export.

+    include_ephemeral
+       Boolean, defaulting to false, indicating whether to include ephemeral nodes in the export.
+Including ephemeral nodes is mainly useful for visualizing the tree state.

+``delete_recursive(path[, dry_run])``
+   Delete a node and all of it's subnodes.

+   Ephemeral nodes or nodes containing them are not deleted.

+   The dry_run option causes a summary of what would be deleted to be printed without actually deleting anything.

 ``register_server(path, address, **data)``
     Register a server at a path with the address.